donaldwu/reducto-docs/enrichment_fingerprinting.md

 - Verifying Block Adjacency: Before merging, the system checks if the blocks are logically related.
 We utilize our ability to identify boundaries in documents to accurately do this, without merging unrelated information by mistake.

 - Default Text Inclusion: If a piece of text can’t be confidently matched with less than 90% accuracy, we still include it.
-This way, we avoid missing critical information loss that is common with utilizing VLMs alone.
+This way, we avoid the critical information loss that is common with utilizing VLMs alone.

 ## Case study 1: Medical document